High-order finite element methods for three-dimensional multicomponent convection-diffusion: Numerical examples

 The domain $\Omega$, shown in \Cref{fig:mesh_pressure}, is a chamber with two inflow pipes and an outflow pipe.
 The length scale of the domain is on the order of millimetres.
 Benzene flows in from the back pipe (at $x=-0.5$), cyclohexane from the side pipe (at roughly $x=1$), and both flow out of the front pipe (at $x=5.5$).
 As boundary conditions, we enforce parabolic profiles on $J_i \cdot n$ at inflow $i$ and on the outflow, and $J_i \cdot n = 0$ elsewhere on the boundary.
 Instead of specifying the value of the barycentric velocity on the inflows and outflow, we enforce $\rho v \cdot n = (J_1 + J_2) \cdot n$ and $\rho v \times n = 0$ in these regions.
 Elsewhere on the boundary we enforce $v = 0$.
 The magnitude of the parabolic profile enforced on $J_i \cdot n$ is $M_i c_i^{\textrm{ref}} v_i^{\textrm{ref}}$ where, as in \cite{aznaran2024finite}, we symmetrize the molar fluxes so that $c_1^{\textrm{ref}} v_1^{\textrm{ref}} = c_2^{\textrm{ref}} v_2^{\textrm{ref}}$.
 We choose $v_1^{\textrm{ref}} = 10 \ \textrm{{\textmu}m} / \textrm{s}$, which results in a Reynolds number for the problem of $\textrm{Re} = 3 \times 10^{-2}$ and a Péclet number of $\textrm{Pe} = 1 \times 10^{1}$.

 We employ a curved tetrahedral mesh of order $5$, shown in \Cref{fig:mesh_pressure}.
 The mesh was generated using ngsPETSc \cite{ngspetsc,schoberl1997netgen} and OpenCASCADE Technology.
 For the barycentric velocity and pressure we use the degree $k=5$ generalized Taylor--Hood pair \cite[sect.~54.4.1]{ern2021finiteII}.
 For the mass flux and chemical potentials we use the $\mathbb{BDM}_k$--$\mathbb{DG}_{k-1}$ pair \cite{brezzi1985two,nedelec1986new}.
 For the mole fractions (resp.~density reciprocal) we use discontinuous (resp.~continuous) degree $k-1=4$ polynomial spaces.
 We solve a nondimensionalized SOSM system with augmentation parameter $\gamma = 0.1$.

-We use Newton's method, with continuation on the magnitude of the boundary data, and an absolute tolerance on the residual of $10^{-11}$ in the Euclidean norm.
+We solve the discretized nonlinear problem using Newton's method with an absolute tolerance on the residual of $10^{-11}$ in the Euclidean norm.
+We first solve the problem with a low-order $k=2$ discretization (on the same curved mesh), and we use the resulting solution as the initial guess to Newton's method in the high-order $k=5$ case.
+With this low-order initial guess, Newton's method in the $k=5$ case converges in 5 iterations.
+We also solve the $k=2$ problem using Newton's method with the same absolute tolerance, but we employ continuation \cite{deuflhard2011newton} to aid convergence.
+We take five continuation steps by gradually increasing $v_1^{\textrm{ref}}$.
+In particular we use values of $v_1^{\textrm{ref}} = 10^{\theta_{\textrm{cont}} / 4} \ \textrm{{\textmu}m} / \textrm{s}$ for $\theta_{\textrm{cont}} = 0, 1, 2, 3, 4$.
+For our initial guess at the first step $\theta_{\textrm{cont}} = 0$, we set the velocity and mass fluxes to be zero, and assume an equimolar isobaric mixture wherein $x_{h,1} = x_{h,2} = 0.5$ and $p_h = 0$, which together with \cref{eq:general_const_law} determines the $\mu_{h, i}$ and $\Psi_h$.
+The five continuation steps $\theta_{\textrm{cont}} = 0, 1, 2, 3, 4$ respectively required $5, 5, 6, 6, 7$ Newton iterations.

 The pressure solution, shown in \Cref{fig:mesh_pressure}, is largest at the inlets and at a minimum on the outlet.
 The benzene mole fraction and velocity are visualized in \Cref{fig:species_1}.
 The benzene mole fraction approaches 1 at the benzene inlet and a value close to 0.5 at the outlet.
 The benzene velocity field is laminar but exhibits complicated behavior near the cyclohexane inlet; our high-order scheme captures this effectively despite the coarse mesh (the cell diameter is roughly 1/4 the inlet diameter).
-Finally, we compute errors in the (nondimensionalized) mass-average constraint and in the requirement that the mole fractions sum to unity, yielding reassuringly small values of $\norm{v_h - \Psi_h \textstyle\sum_{i=1}^n J_{h,i}}_{L^2(\Omega)^d} = 1.0 \times 10^{-4}$ and $\norm{1 - \textstyle\sum_{i=1}^n x_{h,i}}_{L^2(\Omega)} = 2.5 \times 10^{-6}$.
+Finally, we compute errors in the (nondimensionalized) mass-average constraint and in the requirement that the mole fractions sum to unity, yielding reassuringly small values of $\norm{v_h - \Psi_h \textstyle\sum_{i=1}^n J_{h,i}}_{L^2(\Omega)^d} = 1.1 \times 10^{-4}$ and $\norm{1 - \textstyle\sum_{i=1}^n x_{h,i}}_{L^2(\Omega)} = 1.6 \times 10^{-6}$.